matthiasn/talk-transcripts/Hickey_Rich/SimplicityMatters.md

 Imagine if you said: we are going to write this part of our program, and we are going to pass a list with name and email around.
 And you wrote a whole bunch of software that leveraged that fact.
 And then you said: aaahhh!
 We need to enhance the software.
-We need to put a phone in there.
+We need to put phone in there.
 I want to stick phone in the middle.
 You know what happens.
 I don't care how fancy your IDEs are, or refactoring, or whatever.
 This is a source of bugs and problems.
 It is really